Developers Forum for XinFin XDC Network

 A dedicated RPC (Remote Procedure Call) on the XDC network refers to an RPC server that is exclusively used by a specific DApp or application rather than shared by multiple clients.

-When a DApp or application needs to interact with the Ethereum network, it typically sends requests to an RPC server, communicating with a node on the Ethereum network to execute the requested action or retrieve information.
+When a DApp or application needs to interact with the XDC network, it typically sends requests to an RPC server, communicating with a node on the network to execute the requested action or retrieve information.
 In a shared RPC server environment, multiple DApps or applications send requests to the same server, potentially causing congestion and slowdowns.

 By contrast, a dedicated RPC server is set up specifically for a particular DApp or application, providing its own dedicated resources and eliminating the potential for congestion from other clients.
 This can result in faster response times and more reliable performance, which can be important for high-traffic or mission-critical applications.